How to Cook Bacon on the Stove, in the Microwave, or in the Oven

 The Taste of Home Test Kitchen explains how to make bacon using the oven, microwave, and stovetop.

 Crisp, but not too crisp; meaty, yet also snappy—perfect bacon strikes a savory balance between texture and taste.
 This mouthwatering breakfast staple can be cooked every which way to suit your time and tastes.
-Read on for step-by-step instructions for each method—but be sure to avoid the biggest mistakes everyone makes when cooking bacon.
+Read on for step-by-step instructions for each method.

 How to cook bacon on the stovetop